CodeYourFuture/curriculum/content/guides/asking-questions/index.md

 To be able to fully understand your mental model, volunteers need to have **context**.
 So it's important that you share at least the following information:

-- The problem that you're working on.
-If it's a coursework task, include a link to the task
+- The coursework task that you're working on.
+It's helpful to include a link to the task
+- What isn’t working in your code, or what you don’t understand
 - What you have done so far
 - What you predicted would happen before you ran the code
 - What actually happened